-- (a) Any use allowed under the C3 zoning category shall be allowed for commercial properties in the Hybrid Commercial Character Zone are prohibited. - (b) The following uses shall require a Special Use Permit in the Hybrid Commercial Character Zone: - (i) Assisted living facility - (ii) Nursing/residential care facility - (c) Prohibited uses in the Hybrid Commercial Character Zone: - (i) Car wash - ii.
+- Any use allowed under the C3 zoning category shall be allowed for commercial properties in the Hybrid Commercial Character Zone are prohibited. - ii.
+The following uses shall require a Special Use Permit in the Hybrid Commercial Character Zone: - (a) Assisted living facility - (b) Nursing/residential care facility - Prohibited uses in the Hybrid Commercial Character Zone: - (a) Car wash

 In the Mixed-Use Character Zone (MU-CZ):